 What Is Scripture Meditation?

 Because other religions have appropriated the concept of meditation, we have lost a meaningful way of engaging with Scripture.
 The word “meditate” appears 23 times in the Bible; 19 occur in the Psalms, and 20 expressly involve meditating on the Lord.
-We are instructed to reflect on His deeds, commandments, or testimony, all of which are contained in His written Word.
+We are instructed to reflect on his deeds, commandments, or testimony, all of which are contained in his written Word.

 What’s The Difference Between Meditating On The Word Of God And Bible Study?

-How To Use Scripture Meditation To Break A Habit?
+How To Use Scripture Meditation To Break A Habit

 The fact that the Bible can be so widely available while also being neglected in our time is a perplexing problem.
 On the one hand, technology has made God’s Word more easily accessible.
 It can be found on our iPods, PCs, tablets, and smartphones.

 Meditation entails holding the Bible close to our hearts, teaching it to our souls, and directly putting it to use in our situations and our own lives.
-Taking every idea captive is how we sanctify our mind and submit it to Christ.
+Taking every idea captive is how we sanctify our mind and submit it to Jesus Christ.

 Asaph utilizes three verbs in Psalm 77 that perfectly describe concentration.
 He decides to calm his soul by seeking God and clinging to the truth when he becomes bewildered and agitated and cries out to God.
 He declares in verses 11 and 12, “I shall recall the works of the Lord.”
 Yes, I shall think back on your earlier wonders.
 I’ll reflect on your efforts and consider your audacious activities (Psalms 77:11–12).